voiio/voiio.github.io/team_structure.md

 ### Project

-The project is owned by a technical manager.
+The project is owned by a project lead.
+Any engineer can be the project leads.
 They are responsible for the project's outcome.
 They gather requirements, define solution, and coordinate the team.
+The team usually consists of other engineers.

 They product manager must frequently update and align the project with relevant stakeholders.